 Detectives who work for retail stores or hotels are responsible for controlling losses and protecting assets.
 Store detectives, also known as loss prevention agents, safeguard the assets of retail stores by apprehending anyone attempting to steal merchandise or destroy store property.
 They prevent theft by shoplifters, vendor representatives, delivery personnel, and store employees.
 Store detectives also conduct periodic inspections of stock areas, dressing rooms, and rest rooms, and sometimes assist in opening and closing the store.
 They may prepare loss prevention and security reports for management and testify in court against people they apprehend.
 Hotel detectives protect guests of the establishment from theft of their belongings and preserve order in hotel restaurants and bars.
 They also may keep undesirable individuals, such as known thieves, off the premises.

-Private detectives and investigators often work irregular hours because of the need to conduct surveillance and contact people who are not available during normal working hours.
-Early morning, evening, weekend, and holiday work is common.
+Private detectives and investigators often work irregular hours because they conduct surveillance and contact people outside of normal work hours.
+They may work early mornings, evenings, weekends, and holidays.Education & Training Required

 There are no formal education requirements for most private detective and investigator jobs, although many have postsecondary degrees.
 Courses in criminal justice and police science are helpful to aspiring private detectives and investigators.
 Although related experience is usually required, some people enter the occupation directly after graduation from college, generally with an associate’s or bachelor's degree in criminal justice or police science.
 Experience in police investigation is viewed favorably.